hardcodes/lmtyas/README.md

 - the certficate files will be reread and
 - the server started again.

-A debug build will use the file `/tmp/lmtyas-uds.socket`, a production build the file `<install directory>/socket/lmtyas-uds.socket`, e.g. `/opt/lmtyas/socket/lmtyas-uds.socket`.
+A debug build will use the file `/tmp/lmtyas-uds.socket`, a production build the file `<work directory>/socket/lmtyas-uds.socket`, e.g. `/opt/lmtyas/socket/lmtyas-uds.socket`.

 E.g. use `curl` for requesting a reload of the certifcate: